 Thoughts on the Daniel Negreanu MasterClass

 In the meantime, we’re very glad that we shelled out for the annual pass.
-Now that we finished the Negreanu class, we are looking forward to choosing our next MasterClass.
+Since completing the Negreanu class, we have taken the Phil Ivey class, which we sadly do not recommend, and several other classes on a variety of topics from gardening to sleep habits..
 We’re currently trying to decide between Alice Waters on Home Cooking and Margaret Atwood on Creative Writing.
 Or maybe Jimmy Chin on Adventure Photography.
-This blog could certainly use some help in the photo area.
-Just see our picture for the Seabrook Poker Room Review if you doubt that!

 Like this post?
 Want to read more about poker and travel?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!